samuelnotfound/miscellaneous-hackintosh-guides/Atheros_Wifi_Monterey_and_newer/README.md

  Set their **MinKernel** to `18.0.0`
 * [**AMFIPass.kext**](https://github.com/dortania/OpenCore-Legacy-Patcher/tree/main/payloads/Kexts/Acidanthera)
   * This will partially re-enable AMFI, it can be handy if you'll run into permission issues due to disabled AMFI.
-  * This also allows root patched system to boot without the `amfi=0x80` boot-arg after root-patches are applied.
+  * This also allows the system to boot without the `amfi=0x80` boot-arg after root-patches are applied.

  Set **MinKernel**: `20.0.0`